& (Ayumi Hamasaki EP): Promotion

-"Ourselves", "Greatful Days", and "Hanabi: Episode II" all served as the EP's promotional singles, released on 9 July 2003; the singles did not chart in any Japanese music charts.
+"Ourselves", "Greatful Days", and "Hanabi: Episode II" all served as the EP's promotional singles, released on July 9, 2003; the singles did not chart in any Japanese music charts.
 The singles were promoted through different endorsements deals in Japan; "Ourselves" was used as the televised theme song for Japanese cosmetics brand, Visee, and "Greatful Days" was used as the theme song for Hamasaki's 2004 TV series, Ayuready?.
 However, by the time the promotion of &, Memorial Address, and her 2003–2004 arena tour was complete, Hamasaki had grown dissatisfied with her position in Avex; she felt that the company was treating her as a product instead of a person.
 Although Hamasaki initially supported the exploitation of her popularity for commercial purposes, saying that it was "necessary that [she is] viewed as a product", she eventually opposed Avex's decision to market her as a "product rather than a person".
 All three songs featured an accompanying music video, which were included on several DVD compilations by Hamasaki.

+The music video for "Ourselves" begins with Hamasaki leaving her friends and going into her car.
+When she is in the car she sees a red colored photo of herself (what is revealed to be the album cover of A Best), then she looks shocked and tries to open the door but it's locked.
+Then the song begins and she finds herself in a room and masked people come to the car and break it with weapons.
+After, Hamasaki is seen chained to the wall with scientists laughing and testing her.
+Throughout the video, the masked people wreck Hamasaki's life and rebirth.
+In the end of the video, Hamasaki is back in the place where she was from before and looks back and sees 2 masked people.
+There were also inter cut scenes of Hamasaki in a dark gothic witchy persona looking at the camera and moving around.

+The music video for "Greatful Days" features Hamasaki sitting on a sofa reading a magazine.
+When she is reading, a crocodile is seen coming but it disappears and a man on a motorbike comes crashing through the wall.
+There were also other scenes of Hamasaki at a party.

+The music video for "Hanabi Episode II" depicts Hamasaki on a grey beach set and in the end sparks start falling behind her.